 - Name: Block techpress.net domain

-- Apply this rule if: The sender domain is techpress.net [Instead of domain you can also add an email address here.
+- Apply this rule if: The sender domain is techpress.net [Instead of the domain, you can also add an email address here.
 For example: test@techpress.net].

 - Click Next to proceed.